-The minor ailment scheme is an NHS service that allows the pharmacy to offer advice and medication where appropriate by the pharmacy for a group of minor conditions.
+The minor ailment scheme is an NHS service that allows the pharmacy to offer advice and medication where appropriate for a group of minor conditions.
 The service is free of charge for eligible patients*.

 The aim of the service is to provide treatments for minor conditions without the need to see your GP or A&E. You are required to be registered with a local GP in the same area as the pharmacy.